 Internal chatbots can hold vast swathes of data, making accessing information for internal staff much more straightforward.
 New staff can be trained quickly and need less line management time to get up-to-speed.

 Acquisition chatbots are a cost-effective way to convert new customers or re-engage existing customers.
 These chatbots can automate, optimise and speed up new acquisitions, upsell and provide intelligent conversations.
 It allows customers to self-serve while enabling your sales and marketing teams to focus on more complex, time-consuming tasks.

 Making sure someone is who they say they are is vital to maintaining the security of personal information.
 Automating the process of verifying people is also a great way to increase the efficiency of your customer service team.

 Live event chatbots

 Creating a great customer experience before, during, and after an event is key to encouraging repeat business and harnessing the power of word-of-mouth marketing.
-Live event chatbots can handle a huge number of visitor queries while your team focuses on ironing out logistical issues and driving revenue.
+Live event chatbots can handle a vast number of visitor queries while your team focuses on ironing out logistical issues and driving revenue.

-Giving your customer service the familiar touch of a voicebot can help busy call centres focus on the issues that matter.
+Giving your customer service the familiar touch of a voicebot can help busy call centres focus on the issues that really matter.
 A voicebot can sift through incoming calls and only escalate the most serious to your agents while resolving many issues on its own.

 How our customers use chatbots